 Given the vastness of the United States, figuring out where you should travel to can be a long and arduous process.
 There’s just so much to choose from!
 There’s the brisk coast of the north-east states, the balmy heat of the Florida panhandle, or the charms of the deep south.

-But what about west?
+But what about the west coast?

 Seattle might not be the capital city of Washington, but it’s definitely the one that has the strongest place in pop culture and awareness.
 TV shows like Grey’s Anatomy and Frasier based their storylines here; it even played host to the divisive Twilight novels.